Medical Definition of Windpipe

-Windpipe: The trachea, a tube-like portion of the respiratory (breathing) tract that connects the larynx (the voicebox) with the bronchial parts of the lungs.
+Windpipe: The trachea, a tube-like portion of the respiratory (breathing) tract that connects the larynx (the voice box) with the lungs.

 Each time we inhale (breathe in), air goes into our nose or mouth, then through the larynx, down the trachea, and into our lungs.
 When we exhale (breathe out), the air goes out the other way.